Adamb83/Virustotal-API-App/README.md

 aswell as a "secret" file for saving your API key.

 I tried to have the suspicious IP addresses highlighted in red but couldn't get it working..

+This would be awesome if visualsed with map location for IP addresses.